arangodb/cluster-maintenance/moveShards/README.md

 # Create the transfer plan (endpoint: agency)
 `arangosh --server.endpoint "tcp://<angency-address>:<agency-port>" --javascript.execute createMovePlan.js`

-The file `moveShards.txt` will be created.
+The file `moveShards.txt` will be created in the current directory.
 Inside you'll find the description of each move shard job in an array:
 ```
 [
  ...